DevnagriAI/android-sdk/README.md

 By including our SDK, your app will check for updated translations in Devnagri regularly and download them in the background.

-**Do note**: The language selection screen needs to be designed by the client.
-We only empower localisation of the app.

 # Include the SDK
 As a first step a new maven repository needs to be added to your default dependency resolution file set by your project, it can be either your project build.gradle file or settings.gradle file: